zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5.md

    ![](./images/900/imageE021.png " ")

 - Select the __Analytics__ icon option from the left Menu Navigator.
 Then double click on __Trend Line__.
-This chart serves as valueable insight on month-over-month sales.
+This chart serves as valuable insight on month-over-month sales.

    ![](./images/900/imageE025.png " ")